SCAD Rising Star courses

 Upon acceptance to SCAD Rising Star, students are asked to indicate their preference of courses.
-Students are placed in courses based upon receipt of the $250 program fee and space availability.
+Students are placed in courses based upon receipt of the $250 program fee, which counts toward the cost of tuition, and space availability.
 Placement in the student's top selections is not guaranteed.

 Courses may include demonstrations, lectures, studio work, and local field trips.
 Students also have access to the university's extensive resources, from cutting-edge studios to vast libraries.

 - Two general education courses

 - Foundation studies course + general education course

 - General education course + major-specific course

 Upon successful completion of the program, each student earns 5 or 10 quarter hours of college credit that may be applied toward a bachelor's degree at SCAD or another college or university.
 Course credits are applied to degree requirements at the discretion of the accepting institution.
 Professors evaluate academic performance and artistic progress at the conclusion of the program.